Passive Radiator Calculator

 Recommended Passive Radiator Size

 If you didn’t specify a passive radiator diameter, the calculator will suggest one based on your active driver size.
-For example, it might recommend a PR about 20% larger than your active driver’s diameter.
+For example, it might recommend a passive radiator about 20% larger than your active driver’s diameter.

 Recommended Passive Radiator Mass (grams)